 We offer unrestricted access to your account.
 That means you can utilize your HSA Visa® Check Card, withdraw funds in person at a MidWestOne Bank location or any ATM, write checks from your account, or utilize our online bill pay service.

 There is no minimum balance required to open the account.
-The account will be assessed a monthly service charge of $2.00.
-External Transfer Fee - $25.00; Closure of Account within 6 months of opening - $25.00; Excess Contribution Maintenance - $15.00; Monthly Paper Statement Fee - $3.00.
+External Transfer Fee - $25.00; Closure of Account within 6 months of opening - $25.00; Transaction Adjustment - $25.00; Monthly Paper Statement Fee - $3.00.
 Online Secure eStatements - FREE.
 Online Banking - FREE.
 Online Bill Pay - FREE.
 HSA Visa Check Card - No issuance fee.
 The account can be opened online or at any MidWestOne Bank location.
 See our Schedule of Fees for a complete list of possible fees.